Go to JCI Insight

 Abstract

-Plasminogen activator inhibitor-1 (PAI-1), encoded by SERPINE1, contributes to age-related cardiovascular diseases (CVD) and other aging-related pathologies.
+Plasminogen activator inhibitor 1 (PAI-1), encoded by SERPINE1, contributes to age-related cardiovascular disease (CVD) and other aging-related pathologies.
 Humans with a heterozygous loss-of-function SERPINE1 variant exhibit protection against aging and cardiometabolic dysfunction.
-We engineered a mouse model mimicking the human mutation (Serpine1TA700/+) and compared cardiovascular responses with wild-type littermates.
-Serpine1TA700/+ mice lived 20% longer than littermate controls.
-Under L-NG-Nitro-arginine methyl ester (L-NAME)-induced vascular stress, Serpine1TA700/+ mice exhibited diminished pulse wave velocity (PWV), lower systolic hypertension (SBP), and preserved left ventricular diastolic function compared to controls.
-Conversely, PAI-1-overexpressing mice exhibited measurements indicating accelerated cardiovascular aging.
-Single cell transcriptomics of Serpine1TA700/+ aortas revealed a vascular-protective mechanism with downregulation of extracellular matrix regulators Ccn1 and Itgb1.
+We engineered a mouse model mimicking the human mutation (Serpine1TA700/+) and compared cardiovascular responses with WT littermates.
+Serpine1TA700/+ mice lived 17% longer than did littermate control mice.
+Under l-NG-nitro-arginine methyl ester–induced (l-NAME–induced) vascular stress, Serpine1TA700/+ mice exhibited diminished pulse wave velocity (PWV), lower systolic blood pressure (SBP), and preserved left ventricular diastolic function compared with controls.
+Conversely, PAI-1–overexpressing mice had measurements indicating accelerated cardiovascular aging.
+Single-cell transcriptomics of Serpine1TA700/+ aortas revealed a vascular-protective mechanism with downregulation of the extracellular matrix regulators Ccn1 and Itgb1.
 Serpine1TA700/+ aortas were also enriched in a cluster of smooth muscle cells that exhibited plasticity.
-Finally, PAI-1 pharmacological inhibition normalized SBP and reversed L-NAME-induced PWV elevation.
+Finally, PAI-1 pharmacological inhibition normalized SBP and reversed l-NAME–induced PWV elevation.
 These findings demonstrate that PAI-1 reduction protects against cardiovascular aging-related phenotypes, while PAI-1 excess promotes vascular pathological changes.
 Taken together, PAI-1 inhibition represents a promising strategy to mitigate age-related CVD.

 Graphical Abstract